 To leverage on the use of ICT:

-ICT labs are designed to facilitate 1-to-1 learning as well as encourage collaborations and discussions among students.
-By enabling teachers to conduct lessons that involve collaborative learning, students can pick up soft-skills like team-work and facilitation skills.
+ICT labs are designed to facilitate 1-to-1 learning as well as encourage collaboration and discussions among students to develop soft skills such as teamwork and facilitation skills.

 Information Communication Technology (ICT) is one of the three core curricula under the Foundation Education Programme at NorthLight School.
-Students follow a formal course of study from Years 1 to 3 in this programme and apply the knowledge and skills acquired in other areas throughout their stay at NorthLight School.
+Students follow a formal course of study from Year 1 to 3 and apply the knowledge and skills acquired in other subject disciplines and areas.

-The programme aims to provide opportunities for students to function effectively in school, community and workplace through developing:
+The design of the curriculum aims to provide opportunities for students to perform effectively in school, community and workplace through developing:

 - Competency in ICT knowledge and skills.

 - Confidence and desire for life-long learning in ICT.

 - Character Education – be aware of the value and impact of ICT and put this knowledge and skill into action.

 |Skills|| The Skills component equips students to be competent users of productivity tools and they learn to apply these skills through project tasks.